Agile marketing is not a marketing strategy but rather a management technique for executing a marketing strategy — getting the right priorities done.

 * * *

-If curated posts that surface links like this interests you, you’ll love the Monthly Scripts email newsletter I put together.
+If curated posts that surface links like this interest you, you’ll love the Monthly Scripts email newsletter I put together.
 I use a combination of analytics and intuition to filter hundreds of articles down to just 10 that you should read.
 You can subscribe here.

 If you enjoyed this post, you might also like: